farsonic/pi-disco/README.md

 # Install process
 The solution was designed and tested on a Raspberry Pi3 running the latest version of Raspbian.
 The installation process has also been tested on Ubuntu server and should function on any Debian based system.

 Prior to installation the user should have registered an account with https://fingerbank.inverse.ca/ and know their API number for their account.
 Ideally you should also have an EX-Series switch and an SRX Firewall with the latest code.
 Currently tested on JUNOS 15.1X49-D110 on SRX Platforms.
+The specific API used on the SRX was added in 15.1X49D70 code which limited SRX integration to this release train.
+802.1x/DHCP functionality is standards based and should work across any switching vendor.

 The installation process can be started using a the following command which will take care of all dependencies and initial configuraton.